Case studies: Three water conservation projects

 Solution A: Keep the same irrigation system, but run it less frequently

 Jennifer can save water and preserve her trees by running her irrigation system less frequently, but for a longer duration.
 She will want to irrigate the trees to promote deeper rooting, and thus water to a depth of 18 to 24”.
-She looks up Magnolia in the Canopy Tree Library; they fall into the Moderate Water-use category.
-From the Canopy Watering Chart she sees that they call for 2x a month watering during the dry months.
+She looks up Magnolia in the Canopy Tree Library; they fall into the High Water-use category.
+From the Canopy Watering Chart she sees that they call for monthly watering during the dry months.

 Solution B – Preferred: Install drip irrigation